wallacewhitney580/wallacewhitney580/README.md

 ## Hi there 👋
+###**My name is Whitney!**
+####I am a full-time student at the University Of Phoenix and I am brand new to the coding community.
+I figured I'd try GitHub since I am getting a degree in Science, most specifically Cybersecurity.
+I am open to any help and any advice as I try to learn coding and everything else along with it.

 <!--
 **wallacewhitney580/wallacewhitney580** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.